ExpressionEngine/ExpressionEngine-User-Guide/docs/development/custom-template-tags.md

 ```

+Now We need to capture the content between our opening and closing tags, and return that context as bold text.
+In ExpressionEngine, this is called fetching tagdata.

 ### Fetching Tagdata
 In our class, we use `ee()->TMPL->tagdata;` to capture the template data that is between our opening and closing tag.

-In this example we will capture the text we want to make bold in our template and render it back to the browser.
+Let's update our example to capture the text we want to make bold in our template and render it back to the browser.

 Our tag's class: